Mission-2021/bayesbigan/README.md

 ### BiGAN
-The BiGAN discriminator (or "joint discriminator") is enabled by setting a non-zero `joint_discrim_weight`, and the number of MC samples of the generator is set with `num_generator`
+The BiGAN discriminator (or "joint discriminator") is enabled by setting a non-zero `joint_discrim_weight`, and the number of MC samples of the generator is set with `num_generator`.

     OBJECTIVE="--encode_gen_weight 1 --encode_weight 0 --discrim_weight 0 --joint_discrim_weight 1"
     ./train_mnist.sh $OBJECTIVE --num_generator 1 --exp_dir ./exp